Splash Brothers: Background

-Stephen Curry and Klay Thompson were both born into athletic families.
+Stephen Curry and Klay Thompson both share similar backgrounds and circumstances as to how they began playing basketball.
+For instance, both were born into athletic families.
 Their fathers, Dell Curry and Mychal Thompson, each had productive NBA careers, while mothers Sonya Curry and Julie Thompson were both volleyball players in college.
 Their brothers, Seth Curry and Mychel Thompson, also became basketball players.
 However, neither Stephen nor Klay were highly recruited by college basketball programs.

 Curry did not receive athletic scholarship offers from any major universities, and his parents' alma mater, Virginia Tech, asked him to be a walk-on.
 He landed at a mid-major basketball program in Davidson College, a small private school in North Carolina.
 As a sophomore, Curry's scoring and three-point shooting developed a national following as he led the Wildcats within a game of the Final Four in the 2008 NCAA Tournament.
 The following season, he was a consensus first-team All-American and led the nation in scoring with an average of 28.6 points per game.

 Thompson played at Washington State University, which was not considered a basketball powerhouse.
 Recruited there by coach Tony Bennett, he was only lightly recruited by the other Pacific-10 (now Pac-12) schools, prompting him to move from California to Washington.
 Thompson became a two-time, first-team All-Pac-10 player, and led the conference in scoring with 21.6 points per game in 2010–11.
 He finished his Cougars career holding the school record for most career three-pointers (242).